Eggs

 Egg food safety is regulated under the Primary Produce (Food Safety Schemes) (Egg) Regulations 2012).

-All egg producers must comply with the egg food safety standard (Standard 4.2.5).
+All egg producers must comply with the Egg food safety standard (Standard 4.2.5).

-Egg producers must be accredited if you have more than 50 laying birds and produce and sell eggs:
+Egg producers must be accredited if you have more than 50 laying birds.

-• to a food business such as a supermarket, café, hotel or bakery
+• to a food business such as a supermarket, cafe, hotel or bakery

 • to another egg producer